genestack/user-docs/docs/user-guide/doc-odm-user-guide/studybrowser.md

 * By default, all studies you have permission to access are displayed.
 Given the potential number of studies, search and filtering options in the left-hand panel of the **Study Browser** help you find specific studies of interest.
 * You can search by study name, accession number, or any relevant metadata field.
-* The facets beneath the search bar allow you to filter search results based on sample data (metadata) fields.
+* The facets beneath the search bar allow you to filter search results based on sample metadata fields.

 ![10DataClass.png](doc-odm-user-guide/images/10DataClass.png)
 <figcaption>Filter data.
 Use the filters to narrow the search of studies.
 For example, select <strong>Data Class</strong> and then tick the option <strong>Expression</strong> to find exclusively studies containing gene expression as experimental data (GCT format files)</figcaption>